esheldon/xshear/README.md

 # number of logarithmically spaced radial bins to use
 nbin            = 21

-# min and max radius in Mpc
+# min and max radius (units default to Mpc, see below)
 rmin            = 0.02
 rmax            = 35.15

+# units of radius (Mpc or arcmin).
+If not set defaults to Mpc
+r_units: "Mpc"

 # demand zs > zl + zdiff_min
 # optional, only used for point z